khaloodi/khaloodi.github.io/_posts/2022-12-29-data-streaming.md

 ---
 layout: post
 title: Kinesis Data Streams
-subtitle: "Drinking from the firehose..."
+subtitle: "Drinking from the firehose"
 ---

 Here's a great first article and example of how to create a useful guide to become more familiar with AWS's Database migration services.